 A common cause of frustration in teams is the absence of clear roles with associated accountabilities and responsibilities.
 Each role needs to be discrete and add value, and taken together they need to cover all the areas necessary to fulfil the remit of the team.
 The roles and structure that have got the team to this point may not be what is needed to move forward.

 - Confirm, and if necessary clarify the role of each person in the context of the team, being very clear with each individual and other team members about what they are accountable for and the responsibilities they must ensure are properly discharged.

 - Confirm whether existing members have the capabilities to fulfil these revised requirements.
 Be prepared to lose some team members and gain new ones and if this is necessary, ensure it is done respectfully.

 Some of us will have been members of a team whose functioning has been undermined by the apparent refusal of one or more members to ‘play ball’ – for example, by repeatedly turning up late, talking over others or pushing their own agenda at the expense of others’ priorities.

 - Agree and document what’s important to and for the team – both commercially and behaviourally, and how team members will respect, review and refine this over time.
 What are the values that will guide the team in its work, the beliefs that its members subscribe to and the behaviours they will expect of each other?

 - Agree what will be the consequences of non-adherence.

 Finally, and borrowing directly from Franklin Covey*, it seems to be a characteristic of human nature that we all play differently when we keep score.
 That bit of added performance pressure changes the game, focuses minds and importantly, creates a sense of mutual accountability amongst team members.

 Would you like to find out more about improving your business with the help of a business coach?
-Contact us online or call 0345 222 5618 to start the conversation.
+Book an introductory call below, contact us online or call 0345 222 5618 to start the conversation.